Menu Close

 Is Memory Loss Genetic?

 Moderate to severe memory loss and cognitive decline can impair an individual’s normal functioning and place a significant burden on caregivers.
-Thus, by shifting to a senior living home with specialized Memory Care services, the member’s well-being and life expectancy can be considerably increased.
-To learn more about preventive measures, long-term care services, and how genetics affect memory loss, call us at 844.785.0871.
+Thus, shifting to a senior living home with specialized Memory Care services can considerably increase the member’s well-being and life expectancy.

 Is Memory Loss Genetic?

-Before delving into the question of “does memory loss run in the family?” it is important to understand the differences between dementia and aging-related memory loss.
-Some degree of memory loss is considered a normal part of aging, and certain causes of memory loss can be easily treated.
+Is memory loss hereditary?
+Is short-term memory loss genetic?
+Before delving into answers to these questions, it is essential to understand the differences between dementia and age-related memory loss.
+Some degree of memory loss is considered a normal part of aging, and specific causes can be easily treated.

 What Is Memory Loss?

-Memory loss can include occasional forgetfulness or the loss of short-term/long-term memory that gets progressively worse over time.
+Memory loss can include occasional forgetfulness or the loss of short- or long-term memory that worsens over time.
 Memory loss can have several underlying causes, such as:

 • Medication